kenhub/giraffe/README.md

 user-engagement and many other aspects.
 We could have used a 3rd party service, but it was more fun to build our own.
 It's also a chance to contribute to the open source community, which we love so much.

+If you use Giraffe and like it, we would really appreciate if you could star this project, link to this github page, and tell others.
+We hope to build a growing community around this project.

+We are a very tiny startup with no money, great ideas and good intentions.
+It would **help us a lot** if you **link to www.kenhub.com** and tell people who are interested in learning anatomy about us.

 ##License
 Giraffe is distributed under the MIT license.
 All 3rd party libraries and components are distributed under their respective license terms.